Day Trips from Asheville

 Distance from Asheville: 37 miles northwest of Asheville, 50 minutes by car

-Population: 600
+Population: 550

-Tourism Information: www.hotspringsnc.org
+Visitor Information: www.hotspringsnc.org

-Hot Springs is another one of the small mountain villages that leaves us cold, but in the 19th century it was a leading mountain resort with a big resort hotel, Warms Springs Hotel.
-It was named 2012’s “Best Small Mountain Town” by Blue Ridge Outdoors magazine, so we guess we’re missing something.
+Hot Springs is one of the small mountain villages that leaves us cold, but in the 19th century it was a leading mountain resort with a big resort hotel, Warms Springs Hotel.
+It was named “Best Small Mountain Town” by Blue Ridge Outdoors magazine, so we guess we’re missing something.
 It does have 108-degree hot mineral springs (the hottest in North Carolina) and is at the junction of the Appalachian Trail and the French Broad River.
 We do like the nearby Max Patch Bald, a high-elevation heath bald on the Appalachian Trail with panoramic views of the mountains.
 Avoid the bald during thunderstorms – in 2010 a woman was killed by lightning just as her partner was about to propose marriage to her.

 Sylva